worldbank/rsocialwatcher/README.md

   token              = TOKEN)
 ```

-__Example 5 [Two parameters, AND condition]:__ Facebook users who primarily access Facebook using Mac OS X AND who are likely technology early adopters who live in the US.
-Lists of IDs are used to specify AND conditions
+__Example 5 [Two parameters, AND condition]:__ Facebook users who primarily access Facebook using Mac OS X AND who are likely technology early adopters who live in the US. _Lists of IDs are used to specify AND conditions._
 ```r
 us_mac_and_tech_df <- query_fb_marketing_api(
   location_unit_type = "country",